docwarems/score-rent-vue/client/README.md

 Currently I primilarly follow the official Vue documentation at vuejs.org.

-Before I watched the Vue 3 tutorial from Net Ninja at https://www.youtube.com/watch?v=YrxBCBibVo0&list=PL4cUxeGkcC9hYYGbV60Vq3IXYNfDk8At1 which is always fantastic as all Net Ninja tutorials.
+Before I watched the Vue 3 tutorial from Net Ninja at https://www.youtube.com/watch?v=YrxBCBibVo0&list=PL4cUxeGkcC9hYYGbV60Vq3IXYNfDk8At1. which is fantastic as all Net Ninja tutorials.
 However, it is three years old and focuses mainly on the Options API (but at the end it promotes the Composition API for the future too).
-The link to the Github repo is not fuly matching today with the YT playlist (early chapters from the playlist missing).
+The link to the Github repo is not fully matching today with the YT playlist (early chapters from the playlist missing).
 The repo seems to have progressed a lot regarding a non free Vue/Firebase course.

 ## Setup